-Amici support appellees' challenge to the constitutionality of Oklahoma's marriage ban, including Oklahoma Const. art.
-II, § 35 (the "Marriage Ban").
-Amici contend that the Marriage Ban violates not only the Fourteenth Amendment's Equal Protection Clause, but also the First Amendment's Establishment Clause.
+Amici support appellees' challenge to the constitutionality of Wisconsin's marriage ban, including Wisconsin Const. art.
+XIII, § 13 (the "Marriage Ban").
+Amici contend that the Marriage Ban violates not only the Fourteenth Amendment's Due Process and Equal Protection Clauses, but also the First Amendment's Establishment Clause.
 A decision overturning the Marriage Ban would assure full state recognition of civil marriages, while allowing religious groups the freedom to choose how to define marriage for themselves.
-Many religious traditions, including those practiced by many of the undersigned amici, attribute religious significance to the institution of See Turner v.
-Safley, 482 U.S. 78, 96 (1987) ("[M]any religions marriage. recognize marriage as having spiritual significance.").
+Many religious traditions, including those practiced by many of the undersigned amici, attribute religious significance to the institution of marriage.
+See Turner v.
+Safley, 482 U.S. 78, 96 (1987) ("[M]any religions recognize marriage as having spiritual significance.").
 But religious views differ regarding what marriages qualify to be solemnized.
-Pursuant to the First Amendment, which safeguards religious liberty for all, selective religious understandings cannot define marriage recognition under civil law.
+Under the First Amendment, which safeguards religious liberty for all, selective religious understandings cannot define marriage recognition for purposes of civil law.

 It is a violation of the First Amendment to deny individuals the right to marry on the grounds that such marriages would offend the tenets of a particular religious group.
 Cf. Loving v.
 Virginia, 388 U.S. 1, 11-12 (1967) (rejecting religious justification for law restricting right of individuals of different races to marry).
-With the Marriage Ban, Oklahoma flouted this fundamental principle by incorporating a particular religious definition of marriage into law-a definition inconsistent with the faith beliefs of many other religious groups, including many of the undersigned amici, who embrace an inclusive view of marriage.
-Oklahoma had no legitimate secular purpose in adopting that selective religious definition of marriage.
-Rather, the legislative history and ballot initiative campaign confirm that those responsible for passing the Marriage Ban had the specific motive of tying the definition of marriage to a particular religious tradition's understanding of that civil institution.
+Wisconsin's Marriage Ban flouts this fundamental principle by incorporating a particular religious definition of marriage into law-a definition inconsistent with the faith beliefs of many religious groups, including many of the undersigned amici, who embrace an inclusive view of marriage.
+Wisconsin had no legitimate secular purpose in adopting that selective religious definition of marriage.
+The legislative history and ballot initiative campaign demonstrate that those responsible for passing the Marriage Ban had the specific motive of tying the definition of marriage to a particular religious tradition's understanding of that civil institution.
 The Marriage Ban is therefore unconstitutional under the Establishment Clause.